Websites

 Favicon: The small image shown in browser tabs.
 Must be 32 by 32 pixels.

 Cookie Consent Banner: Show a GDPR/CCPA compliant banner letting users accept or reject cookies.
-When enabled, you can also add Scripts After Cookie Acceptance - code that only runs after users consent (for tracking scripts that require permission).
+When enabled, you can also add Scripts After Cookie Acceptance, which is code that only runs after users consent (for tracking scripts that require permission).
+See Custom Code Injection for more on this.

 Social Media: Configure which social media accounts to display on your website.
 You can either inherit from the parent chapter or organization, or set custom values.
 Supported platforms: Instagram, Facebook, X (Twitter), TikTok, Threads, BlueSky, YouTube, and Mastodon.